kunlun-wu/kunlun-wu.github.io/_research/research-2.md

 ### Nanocomposite Thin Film Fabrication
 1. Precursor Preparation
    - The SU-8 polymer matrix was prepared by diluting SU-8 with the thinner to achieve a viscosity suitable for spin coating.
 The synthesized CeO₂ nanoparticles were dispersed in the SU-8 solution at varying weight percentages (**0%**, **0.1%**, **0.5%**, and **1%**) using ultrasonication to ensure uniform distribution.
-   - A DIY cooling container with ice packs was used to maintain a low temperature during sonication, minimizing solvent evaporation, preventing early cross-linking of polymer, and promoting uniform film formation.
+   - A cooling container was made with ice packs was used to maintain a low temperature during sonication, minimizing solvent evaporation, preventing early cross-linking of polymer, and promoting uniform film formation.
 <img src='/images/research/2thinfilmnano/2.png'>

 2. Spin Coating
    - The nanocomposite solutions were spin-coated onto cleaned silicon substrates using a rotor controlled with an Arduino.
-   - The exposure chamber was made with cardboard and a **50W** everbeam at **365nm** wavelength, with a power density measured at **26mW/cm²** using a UV power meter.
+   - The exposure chamber was made with a **50W** everbeam at **365nm** wavelength, with a power density measured at **26mW/cm²** using a UV power meter.
 <img src='/images/research/2thinfilmnano/3.png'>

    1. Spin coat at 100% speed (**6000rpm**) for **30 seconds** to achieve thin films of approximately **800nm** in thickness.